bortch/Learning_Machine_Learning/Algorithm/README.md

 What better way to learn an algorithm than to dive into the code and try to understand what is being done?

-*answer*: Dive into the code and try to re-code the algorithm (without presumption), with the goal of achieving an acceptable result or at least a result ;)
+Answer: *Dive into the code and try to re-code the algorithm (without presumption), with the goal of achieving an acceptable result or at least a result* ;)

+## Disclaimer

+This implementation of MeanShift is crude and not at all optimised.

+The implementation is not finished and could be greatly improved.

 ## Pseudo-code